robbeykaaso/rea2/docs/c++/pipeline.md

          "around", "pipe3" //work like "before", replace the function of this pipe "befored", "pipe4",  //inject the target pipe before this pipe, the target pipe will be executed on the same thread of this pipe
          "aftered", "pipe5"  //work like "befored"
+         "module", "module1"  //denote the pipe of which module, the default is "". only the `modules` in config of the `.rea` and "" module will be included into the pipeline
     ))

 topo result: pipe0' = pipe4 -> pipe0 -> pipe5